RealDoigt/General-Purpose-Shell/doc/spec.md

 At this point in time, the language is still very much a work in progress and thus, the details written here may not be final.
 As issues encountered during development and testing arise, things may be added or removed from the language.

+Again, as is written above, the language is still very much a work in progress.
+This document states what an implementation _should_ have.
+It does _not_ reflect the current state of the language interpreter written by Doigt.

 This is not a tutorial nor a guide to learn this language.
 Nothing prevents you to use the language specification for this purpose, but you should keep in mind that it is not its intended purpose.

 ## Literals